 Blood Ties is out later this month – and as it says on the jacket, Ben Devlin is back!
 And much anticipated as well – Brian’s peers have already given him marvellous reviews so now you can catch up with Ben Devlin too.
 And although the sixth in the series, because of the gap between this and the earlier books, Brian has written this as a standalone; you don’t need to know Devlin’s backstory to be gripped by this.
 So if you have not come across the Ben Devlin series before . . . be prepared to be blown away now!

-'Blood Ties is a compulsive police procedural, but it's so much more than that: thought-provoking, compassionate and beautifully-written.
-McGilloway is one of the finest crime-writers working today.'
-Ann Cleeves
+'A compulsive police procedural, but it's so much more than that: thought-provoking, compassionate and beautifully-written.
+McGilloway is one of the finest crime-writers working today' Ann Cleeves

 'Brian McGilloway's police procedurals are a masterclass in crime fictions' Andrea Carter